DefectDojo/django-DefectDojo/DOCKER.md

 ## Setup via Docker Compose - building and running the application
 ### Building images

-To build images and put them in your local cache, run:
+To build images and put them in your local docker cache, run:

 ```zsh
 docker-compose build